devRant-Community/Community-Programming-Book/CONTRIBUTING.md

 # How to contribute

-You write you own language chapter using the layout on chapters/language.md The subtitles are one suggestion on how to structure the chapter, you only have to write all information that would also come together by the template structure.
+You write your own language chapter on Markdown using the layout on Chapters/language.md

+The subtitles are only a suggestion on how to structure the chapter, by the end you only have to write all information that would also come together by the template structure.